 Cases were reported from Connecticut (1), Indiana (1), Massachusetts (1), Michigan (4), Missouri (2), New Jersey (1), New York (6), Ohio (2) and Pennsylvania (1).The fatality was reported in Michigan.

 Fourteen case patients were interviewed by health officials.
 Thirteen of them reported eating a packaged salad before they became ill.
-The nine people who specified a brand of packaged salad, reported various kinds of Dole brand packaged salads, according to the CDC.
+The nine people who specified a brand of packaged salad they purchased, reported various kinds of Dole brand packaged salads, according to the CDC.